dennispaul8/dennispaul8/README.md

-##  Hi, I'm Dennis Ogunyemi — Frontend(Web3) Developer
+##  Hi, I'm Dennis Ogunyemi — Frontend Developer

 I’m a frontend developer focused on building **web3 applications** by integrating and interacting with smart contracts on the [Sui blockchain](https://sui.io).

 I’ve pushed real-world dApps, including:

-- **Sui Faucet dApp** – "A user-friendly interface to request test tokens on the Sui network for development and testing purposes"
+- **Sui Faucet dApp** – A user-friendly interface to request test tokens on the Sui network for development and testing purposes
-- **On-chain Voting dApp** – "A frontend platform that lets users view proposals and cast votes directly on-chain"
+- **On-chain Voting dApp** – A frontend platform that lets users view proposals and cast votes directly on-chain

 ---